ChakirALIEdu/Masters-Research/METHOD/2025-04-01 - 0 - First Research.md

 It pertains to researching aspects related to my thesis by concentrating my observation on "forgotten" spaces (physically or digitally.)

 Wendy Chun talks about the visible invisible, and the invisible visible.
-This research looks into a more literal interpretation of what she talked about in her book [Insert Titlte of Book].
+This research looks into a more literal interpretation of what she talked about in her book *"Programmed Visions: Software and Memory".*

 > Exercice #7: Coins et Recoins